etsy/sbt-checkstyle-plugin/README.md

 ### Upgrading Checkstyle version

-SBT Checkstyle plugin comes with a default Checkstyle version: for sbt-checkstyle-plugin 0.5.2, Checkstyle 6.13 is used by default.
+SBT Checkstyle plugin comes with a default Checkstyle version: currently, Checkstyle 6.13 is used by default.

 Provided the new Checkstyle version is compatible, you can override the version used at runtime in your `project/plugins.sbt`: